JORD100 Soil Science

 3. recognize and describe different soil types at the order level based an international soil classification system

-4. to describe the main groups of living organisms in soil and their significance for the turnover of organic material in soil.
+4. describe the main groups of living organisms in soil and their significance for the turnover of organic material in soil.

 5. describe the factors that are important for the soil's water balance, flow of water, air and heat in the soil.